 After identifying your objectives, the target community, and your project’s main topic here are the step to follow.

-Step 1: Select a platform
+Step 1: Select an innovation management platform

 It’s not compulsory but it remains essential.

 There are two options open to you: either you develop a website specially dedicated to your innovation challenge, or you use an already existing platform.